 The terms data science and data engineering are commonly interchanged.
 Both the fields, though interdependent, are very distinct domains of expertise.

-Both the disciplines do have some points in common—they involve working with the following three varieties of data:
+Both disciplines do have some points in common—they involve working with three varieties of data:

-- Structured data: Data that’s stored, processed, and manipulated in a traditional relational database management system and that is explicitly labelled in some way that is human-readable.
+- Structured data: Data that’s stored, processed, and manipulated in a traditional relational database management system and that is explicitly labeled in some way that is human-readable.

 - Unstructured data: Data that’s commonly generated from human activities and that doesn’t fit into a structured database format.